Logitech/logiPy/README.md

 LogiPy
 ======

-This package is a python wrapper for [Logitech Gs LED and Arx SDKs](http://gaming.logitech.com/en-us/developers)
+This package is a python wrapper for [Logitech G's LED and Arx SDKs](http://gaming.logitech.com/en-us/developers).

 Use the LED SDK to get access to all of the LED backlighting and RGB capabilities of Logitech G products.
-Integrate profiles for custom key configurations, develop in-game effects, or mark keys to keep track of cool downs on various commands
+Integrate profiles for custom key configurations, develop in-game effects, or mark keys to keep track of cool downs on various commands.

 Arx Control introduces second screen capability that allows iOS and Android mobile devices to display in-game info, vital system statistics and more.
 The associated SDK enables integration of your code with the Arx Control app.